rkishore/rkishore.github.io/_posts/2021-02-04-mnist_basics_with_softmax.md

 opt = BasicOptim(linear2.parameters(), lr)
 ```

-Lets redefine our train_epoch function to use the optimizer object above
+Lets redefine our loss functions to match the template expected by fastai and PyTorch.
+Lets also redefine the `train_epoch` function to use the optimizer defined above.

 ```python
 def softmax_loss(preds, tgts):